personnumber3377/excel_mutator/README.md

 # excel_mutator
 This is my custom mutator for excel files.
-It decompresses the zip file and then mutates a certain file and then does the thing...